Winter War: End of war in March

 On 5 March, the Red Army advanced 10 to 15 km past the Mannerheim Line and entered the suburbs of Viipuri.
 The same day, the Red Army established a beachhead on the Western Gulf of Viipuri.
 The Finns proposed an armistice on 6 March, but the Soviets, wanting to keep the pressure on the Finnish government, declined the offer.
 The Finnish peace delegation travelled to Moscow via Stockholm and arrived on 7 March.
 They were disappointed to find that Stalin was not present during peace negotiations, likely due to the Red Army's humiliation by the Finns.
 The Soviets had further demands, as their military position was strong and improving.
 On 9 March, the Finnish military situation on the Karelian Isthmus was dire, as troops were experiencing heavy casualties.
 Artillery ammunition was exhausted and weapons were wearing out.
 The Finnish government, realizing that the hoped-for Franco-British military expedition would not arrive in time, as Norway and Sweden had not given the Allies right of passage, had little choice but to accept the Soviet terms.
 Finnish President Kyösti Kallio resisted the idea of giving up any territory to the Soviet Union, but eventually agreed to sign the Moscow Peace Treaty.
 When he signed the document, the tormented president uttered the well-known words: "Let the hand wither that signs this monstrous treaty!"
+Ironically, his right arm was paralysed the following summer, and he was forced to switch his writing hand.